Contrastive Representation Regularization for Vision-Language-Action Models: Experiments

-\textbf{Effect of soft-label supervision target.}~ In Table~\ref {tab:ablation_softlabel}, we observe that standard InfoNCE improves over the baseline without contrastive learning, demonstrating the effectiveness of our training framework, namely contrastive representation regularization for VLA models (see Appendix~\ref{appendix:clvsrscl} for further analysis).
-However, alternative supervision signals (see Appendix~\ref{appendix:analysisdetail} for distance definition of targets) such as next action distances fall below vanilla InfoNCE.
-A plausible reason is that the next action itself serves as the prediction target, making it difficult to use as a reliable alignment signal.
+\textbf{Effect of soft-label supervision target.}~ In Table~\ref {tab:ablation_softlabel}, we observe that standard InfoNCE improves over the baseline without contrastive learning, demonstrating the effectiveness of our training framework, namely contrastive representation regularization for VLA models.
+However, alternative supervision signals (see Appendix~\ref{appendix:analysisdetail} for distance definitions) such as next action distances fall below vanilla InfoNCE.
+A plausible reason is that next actions have multi-modal characteristics, and they themselves serves as the prediction target, making it difficult to use as a reliable alignment signal.
 In contrast, the robot proprioceptive state provides a stable cue for representation alignment.

-\textbf{Effect of representation augmentation strategy.}~ In Table~\ref {tab:ablation_augmentation}, we observe limited improvements from similar representation-level cutoff operations~\citep{cutoff}, while our proposed view cutoff achieves the highest success rate.
+\textbf{Effect of representation augmentation strategy.}~ In Table~\ref {tab:ablation_augmentation}, we observe limited improvements from similar representation-level cutoff operations~\citep{shen2020simple}, while our proposed \textit{view cutoff} achieves the highest success rate.
 This shows that simulating viewpoint variation is particularly beneficial for robust representation learning in multi-view robotic manipulation settings.
-This is in line with prior works, addressing the effects of utilizing multi-view data for representation learning~\citep{croco, mvmwm}.
+This is in line with prior works, addressing the effects of utilizing multi-view data for representation learning~\citep{weinzaepfel2022croco, seo2023multi}.

-\textbf{Quantitative analysis of representation alignment.}~ We further measure how RS-CL improves the alignment of VLM representations with robotic signals with CKNNA~\citep{cknna}.
-As shown in Fig.~\ref{fig:cka}, RS-CL increases representation similarity between learned embeddings and proprioceptive features, indicating that \mbox{RS-CL} successfully reshapes the embedding space toward capturing control-relevant signals.
-Details are described in Appendix~\ref{appendix:analysisdetail}.
+\textbf{Quantitative analysis of representation alignment.}~ We further analyze how RS-CL improves the alignment of VLM representations with robotic signals using KNN classification and CKNNA~\citep{huh2024platonic}.
+As shown in Table~\ref{table:knn}, RS-CL improves task-phase classification, suggesting that the conditioning representation encodes state observations more reliably and is robust to visual background changes, thereby providing a more stable signal for the action decoder.
+Consistently, RS-CL increases representation similarity between learned embeddings and proprioceptive features (see Fig.~\ref{fig:cka}), indicating that it reshapes the embedding space toward capturing control-relevant signals.
+Additional details for the experiments are provided in Appendix~\ref{appendix:analysisdetail}.